leeyuhm/dst-portfolio/README.md

 `r04.1.R`
 `knn.R`

-This investigation applies a method for selecting the number of neighbours in k-nearest-neighbour (k-NN) regression, motivated by the paper *Optimal Choice of k for k-Nearest Neighbor Regression*.
+This investigation applies a method for selecting the number of neighbours in k-nearest-neighbour (k-NN) regression, motivated by the following paper:

+Azadkia, M. (2019), *Optimal Choice of k for k-Nearest Neighbor Regression* https://arxiv.org/abs/1909.05495

-The analysis includes:
+The R analysis includes:

 - k-NN regression
 - Data-driven selection of `k`